sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 > > "Employees who stay in companies longer than 2 years get paid 50% less."

 This is so true.
 You need to be switching job faster than you think.
 Move on to the new adventure quicker.
-The salary bump you get by switching job is so much higher that you would super excited about your career and make your life financial stable earlier than you would think.
+The salary bump you get by switching job is so much higher than you would super excited about your career and make your life financial stable earlier than you would think.

-But beware, the job switches should not be too quickly.
+But beware, the job switches should not be too quick.
 It can be a red flag on your resume.

-I personally got 150% salary hike from my last job switch.
+I personally got a 150% salary hike from my last job switch.
 Just to put it into perspective - I was making around 100K salary in my previous job.
-With this salary hike I am now making around 250K per year.
+With this salary hike, I am now making around 250K per year.

 I am not telling this to boast about me.
 I just want to change your mindset and make you realize the possibilities are endless.
 You just need to grab the opportunities.